Vehicle Parking Regulations

 1. Appeals pertaining to the violations of fire routes and accessible areas ticketed by the City of Sault Ste.
 Marie Police Department must be made with the City of Sault Ste.
 Marie.

-2. Employees, students and visitors who feel their vehicles have been unfairly ticketed in a College lot may appeal to the Director of Physical Resources within 48 hours.
+2. Employees, students and visitors who feel their vehicles have been unfairly ticketed in a College lot may appeal to the Director of Facilities Management within 48 hours.

 3. Anyone taking a ticket back for a parking violation assumes full responsibility of the ticket.